Positron Emission tomography (PET)

 Patients are encouraged to wear comfortable, warm clothing since scanner rooms are often cool.

 What happens during a PET scan?

 A PET scan usually lasts 2-3 hours.
-First, the patient will receive an injection of FDG and be required to sit quietly for 45-60 minutes while the tracer travels through the body.
+First, the patient will receive an injection of FDG and be required to sit quietly and rest for 45-60 minutes while the injected FDG travels through the blood and collects in organs and tissues.
 When the scan begins, the patient should be prepared to lie still for 15-75 minutes while the imaging is performed.

 What can I expect after a PET scan?